 Golden Predator sponsored the NHL First Nation Old Timers visits to Watson Lake in the Spring of 2017 and 2018, as well as, the Kids Hockey Camp in the Summer of 2017.
 In 2018, we worked with the Council of Yukon First Nation Grand Chief (CYFN) Peter Johnson to pull the trip together.
 CYFN worked with John Chabot and his group of First Nation NHL alumni to visit several Yukon communities - the visits were a huge success.

 In the Community 3

 Between March 19 and 23, 2018, Golden Predator hosted the Dena Kayeh Institute, part of the Daylu Dene Council from Lower Post, BC (part of the Kaska Nation).
 The Dena Kayeh Institute received training funds through the Indigenous Community-Based Climate Monitoring Program to conduct training in climate monitoring.
 We were very happy to have the trainees on site working with Jillian Chown, Senior Environmental Specialist, from Golden Predator.
 Thank you, Robbie Porter, Lisa Shepherd, Jade Miller and Lizann Porter, for all your hard work!

 In early 2018, we began working with the Housing Department at Liard First Nation to provide two trainee positions to help with housing repairs and maintenance in the community.
 Finding creative ways to work with the community, train people, and build the necessary skills we need is important and bringing everyone forward together important for us.

-In 2017 we held prayer ceremonies and a drumming ceremony with the opening of the new bridge across the Little Hyland River at 3 Aces.
+In 2017 we held prayer ceremonies and a drumming ceremony with the opening of the new bridge across the Little Hyland River.